ThomasVitale/langchain4j-spring-boot-catalog/langchain4j-rag/README.md

-# Simple RAG: Chroma and Ollama
+# Simple RAG: Ollama and Weavite

-Simple RAG with LLMs via Ollama and Chroma vector store.
+Simple RAG with LLMs via Ollama and Weaviate vector store.

 ## Running the application